mindsdb/mindsdb/mindsdb/integrations/handlers/anyscale_endpoints_handler/README.md

 <AccordionGroup>

 * `engine`: This is the engine name as created with the [`CREATE ML_ENGINE`](https://docs.mindsdb.com/mindsdb_sql/sql/create/ml-engine) statement.
 * `api_base`: This parameter is optional.
-It replaces the default OpenAI's base URL with the defined value.
+It replaces the default Anyscale's base URL with the defined value.
 * `mode`: This parameter is optional.
 The available modes include `default`, `conversational`, and `conversational-full`.
     - The `default` mode is used by default.
 The model will generate a separate response for each input provided.
 No context is maintained between the inputs.
     - The `conversational` mode will maintain context between the inputs and generate a single response.
 This response will be placed in the last row of the result set.